vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/7_The_Energy_Landscape.md

 7 The Energy Landscape
 107

 [^16]: The actual factor is just the inverse of the electrical conversion efficiency discussed above (34%, so 1/0.34).
-The conversion ef- ficiency adopted by the EIA has slowly in- creased over time, and is tracked in Ap- pendix A6 of the AER-now at 37.5%, lead- ing to a conversion factor of 2.67.
+The conversion efficiency adopted by the EIA has slowly increased over time, and is tracked in Appendix A6 of the AER-now at 37.5%, leading to a conversion factor of 2.67.
 Region Coal Gas Oil Nuclear Hydro Wind Solar Bio Geo U.S.
 27.3 34.9 0.6